certat1um/backend-kanban-app/README.md

 $ npm run test
 ```

-> If you are using local database, be sure you have `.env.test` file with all necessary data and running container from `docker-compose.yml`.
+> If you are using local database, be sure you have `.env.test` file with all necessary data and running container with test database from `docker-compose.yml`.

 ## Postman / Insomnia